-The entire gaming industry has witnessed significant transformation over the last decade with virtual reality video gaming setting new trends in the market.
-A virtual reality enabled game entails a sophisticated set of hardware and software components that allow gamers to interact with virtual 3D objects in artificially created but resembling real-life environments.
+The entire gaming industry has witnessed a significant transformation over the last decade with virtual reality video gaming setting new trends in the market.
+Virtual reality enabled game entails a sophisticated set of hardware and software components that allow gamers to interact with virtual 3D objects in artificially created but resembling real-life environments.
 Making virtual reality games is a daunting task as it might seem at first for any game developer starting out in this field.

 The best part about virtual reality games is that these reflect great innovative ideas and offer the player with a seamless and enjoyable on-screen experience that sustains over a long period of time.
 With virtual reality, players now do not have to get out of the comfort of their home in order to go to a multiplex and go to a designated play area to take part in the game.

 While playing outdoors could expose you to certain risks such as risks of falling and hurting yourself, the same type of games could be played in an artificially controlled environment that would keep you safe from injuries.

-- Learning – Often the games powered by virtual reality are excellent ways to help players learn different real life skills in some way or the other.
+Often the games powered by virtual reality are excellent ways to help players learn different real life skills in some way or the other.
 The way these games are developed and designed, the player needs to interact with real life like objects and environments, which build an environment of active learning unlike most of the traditional games where the player used to be part of a passive environment without much ability to interact.

 There are broadly two types of technologies in virtual reality – augmented reality and mixed reality.
 Though there are several programming languages you could use to develop these games such as Java, HTML, C, C #, Unreal and many more, Unity 3D has gained massive popularity over the last few years.
 So what exactly is Unity 3D and what are the underlying reasons for its popularity.
-Unity is a cross platform gaming engine which currently supports game development in more than 25 platforms.
+Unity is a cross platform gaming engine which currently supports game development on more than 25 platforms.

 Developing a VR game in Unity 3D can be done by following the below steps.

 Before starting off with a new project, you need to ensure you have the required Android or iOS modules loaded.
 The Google VR SDK plugin is required if you are developing your game on Android whereas you would need the Xcode plugin on iOS.

 The first step is to create a new Unity project and give it a name.
 Once it is created you would be prompted to add an asset following which you would need to download the Environment package.
 Once you have the environment settings applied, you would need to let Unity know if you are preparing the VR environment for Android or iOS.
 If you are preparing for Android, you need to import the Google VR SDK for Unity package from Assets.

 Once everything is all set you need to test out how your game would look when in production.